July 2009 Ürümqi riots: Later unrest and security measures

 Starting in mid-August, there was a string of attacks in which as many as 476 individuals may have been stabbed with hypodermic needles.
 Officials believed that the attacks were targeting Han civilians and had been perpetrated by Uyghur separatists.
-In response to both concern over the attacks and dissatisfaction over the government's slowness in prosecuting people involved with the July riots, thousands of Hans protested in the streets.
+In response to both concern over the attacks and dissatisfaction over the government's slowness in prosecuting people involved with the July riots, thousands of Han protested in the streets.
 On 3 September, five people died during the protests and 14 were injured, according to an official.
 The next day, the Communist Party secretary of Ürümqi, Li Zhi, was removed from his post, along with the police chief, Liu Yaohua; the provincial Party secretary Wang Lequan was replaced in April 2010.

 While the city became calmer after these events, and the government made great efforts to show that life was returning to normal, an armed police presence did remain.
 As late as January 2010, it was reported that police were making patrols five or six times a day, and that patrols were stepped up at night.
 Shortly before the first anniversary of the rioting, the authorities installed more than 40,000 surveillance cameras around Ürümqi to "ensure security in key public places".